harihaysrun/coffee/README.md

 ## Problems & limitations
 **Limitations of Foursquare API**
-- only 50 queries per session, which it's not possible to have the full list of coffee shops at one go
+- only 50 queries per session, which means that it's not possible to see the full list of coffee shops at one go
 - Even though a specific region is chosen, shops from other areas(and even countries – Malaysia & Indonesia) show up
     - with this, I had to manually exclude anything that's not in Singapore by including this line in ___.js
     > line where shows to exclude anything else other than singapore